Opportunities for Students

 - Partnerships with local high schools so that qualified students can participate in select cultural programs and receive a guided tour of the campus in view of possible enrollment at MSU (for an example see theatre workshop with the Italian company Le Albe)

-- Complimentary tickets for Italian cultural activities in the NJ-NY region offered to MSU students of Italian.
+- Italian cultural activities in the NJ-NY region offered to MSU students of Italian

 - A two-semester student internship as the Inserra program assistant (currently not available)